UniPiTechnology/evok/docs/configs/evok_configuration.md

-# EVOK configuration
+# Evok configuration

-Evok configuration is in '/etc/evok/config.yaml'.
-The default configuration is installed using the debian package.
-To apply the configuration, it is necessary to restart evok with the command `systemctl restart evok`.
+Evok configuration is located in `/etc/evok/config.yaml`.
+The default configuration is installed by the debian package.
+To apply the configuration, it is necessary to restart Evok with the command `systemctl restart evok`.

 ## API settings